City-of-Helsinki/mlops-template/README.md

 To start the api as the container entrypoint, run `MODE=api docker-compose up`.
 This starts the API and leaves the container running.

-To develop interactively with the API running, you may start the API from within your VSC / jupyterlab terminal by running `uvicorn main:app --reload --reload-include *.pickle --host 0.0.0.0` within the api folder.
+To develop interactively with the API running, you may start the API from within your VSC / jupyterlab terminal by running `uvicorn main:app --reload --reload-include *.pickle --host 0.0.0.0` within the api folder of the container.

+## Requirements & dependency management

+The template uses [pip-tools](https://pypi.org/project/pip-tools/) for calculating dependencies.
+Requirements are listed in `*.in` files inside the `requirements/` folder.
+They are separated in four files:
+`api` is for API, `dev` is for developer tools, `model_store` for model store and basic `requirements.in` for everything else.
+In normal use you should only need to edit `requirements.in`.

+To update requirements, run `./update_requirements.sh` INSIDE the `requirements/` folder.

+Install new requirements with `pip install -r requirements/requirements.txt` or by rebuilding the container.

+DO NOT edit `requirements.txt` as is.

 ## Prequisites